Skip to main content

 Therefore as the church is subject unto Christ, so let the wives be to their own husbands in every thing.

-The Biblical view of the relationship between a husband and a wife is as sacred as the union of Jesus and the church.
+The biblical view of the relationship between a husband and a wife is as sacred as the union of Jesus and the church.
+This verse reminds us that marriage is not just a human institution — it reflects a divine mystery.

 Nevertheless let every one of you in particular so love his wife even as himself; and the wife see that she reverence her husband.

-By insisting on 'each one of you,' Paul commands each person to forget their natural disposition and aim to achieve what the Bible instructs.
+By insisting on "each one of you," Paul commands each person to move beyond their natural tendencies and aim to achieve what the Bible instructs.
+Love in marriage is not a feeling — it's a daily, intentional act of obedience and devotion.

 Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?
 And what concord hath Christ with Belial? or what part hath he that believeth with an infidel?

-The idea of yoking together things that shouldn't be brought together is in Deuteronomy 22:9, where God prohibits yoking different animals together.
-Paul was speaking to the Corinthian Christians who were becoming one with unbelievers.
+The idea of yoking together things that shouldn't be paired originates in Deuteronomy 22:9, where God prohibits yoking different animals together.
+Paul applied this truth to the Corinthian Christians who were becoming spiritually entangled with unbelievers.
+For anyone dating, this verse is a clear reminder to seek a partner who walks in the light of Christ.

 But now I have written unto you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolater, or a railer, or a drunkard, or an extortioner; with such an one no not to eat.

-Paul was pointing out to the Corinthian Christians that they should expect godly people to exhibit godly behavior.
-Yet, they were not keen to see this.
-In those times, eating with someone was deemed as a sign of friendship and partnership.
-Paul was warning the Corinthian Christians that they shouldn't fellowship with notorious sinners that identified themselves as Christians.
+Paul pointed out to the Corinthian Christians that they should expect godly people to exhibit godly behavior.
+In the ancient world, eating with someone was a sign of friendship and partnership.
+Paul was warning believers not to fellowship closely — or enter relationships — with people whose lives contradicted their faith.

 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.

-It is not God's intention to influence us using the lust of the flesh, of the eyes, or the pride of life.
+It is not God's intention to influence us through the lust of the flesh, the lust of the eyes, or the pride of life.
+Recognizing these worldly desires helps us guard our hearts and keep our dating relationships pure.

 This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.